-Within our VOGSY app, we have our own collaboration features on top of the G Suite web collaboration tools.
+Within our VOGSY app, we have our own collaboration features on top of Google G Suite web collaboration tools.
 To give you an idea of what that looks like, here is a demo project card from the VOGSY dashboard.

 - “Follow” for notifications on this project

 - See which team members are connected to this project

 - See links to related documents on Drive

 - Start online conversations from this dashboard

 - Access any new opportunities related to this project

 - Track the project planning

 We extend Google’s G Suite by linking to the appropriate Drive folders.
 We use Chat to speak to team members or the customer; we leverage Docs for templates; Sheets for analytical reporting; and we’ve integrated Google Forms to conduct project review surveys at multiple stages.
 The list goes on, and we are continually adding new functionality!